1- After reception, each application is checked in order to remove the following applications:

 Selection and admission to emPLANT Master Programme is based on academic merit and excellence.

-So applicants who score at least 25 out of 45 in “academic competencies” and 50 out of 100 in total will be ranked according to the total score of the consortium members.
-Unfortunately other applicants will not be considered.
+So applicants who score at least 25 out of 45 in “academic competencies” and 65 out of 100 in total will be ranked according to the total score of the consortium members.
+Unfortunately other applicants will not be considered and put on the non-selected list.

-3- Best ranked applicants will be selected for a short interview before mid-February.
+4- Best ranked applicants will be selected for a short interview before the end of February.
 Candidates are contacted at least 7 days before the date and time of the interview.
 The Skype interview lasts 20 minutes maximum and is designed to check the English level, the motivation, knowledges and communication skills of each applicants

 For the EMJMD scholarships and according to the Erasmus rules, the selection process involves two categories of applicants: Programme countries and Partner countries.
 The ranking for both lists will contain a main and a reserve list.
 Please note that emPLANT promotes equal opportunities for women/men and students with special needs as well as equity between Consortium members: